 While it’s important to keep children safe (age appropriately), too much direction implies that the parent thinks the child has no common sense or judgment.
 This often becomes a self-fulfilling prophecy, and the child may learn to feel incapable of having good judgment.

 Analogously, in the United States, we are warned of every potential hazard on roads, ski slopes, and at playgrounds.
 As a result of expecting to be warned about every potential danger, we often stop paying adequate attention to our surroundings to notice danger with our own eyes.

 In effect, children develop better judgment when they have to practice using their judgment while growing up rather than counting on receiving warnings from others.
 Children learn best through experiencing their own mistakes and learning from consequences.
 Ideally, they are gradually given more and more age-appropriate freedom and responsibility, avoiding both extremes of being mollycoddled and being neglected.

 A parent who is overly interested in the details of his or her child’s life is often unknowingly trying to satisfy his or her own longings and needs.
 Perhaps the parent wasn’t a successful athlete or wasn’t as popular as desired.
 Perhaps the parent didn’t get the appreciation and attention craved for from his or her own parents.
 He or she can now attempt to live the desired childhood through his or her own child’s life.

 A sense of humor is a wonderful trait to pass on to one’s children.
 Too much joking around, however, broadcasts the parent’s need to be liked and accepted by the child.
 Too much jesting breeds over-familiarity that prevents the needed separation between the parent and the child.
-It also can result in a lack of respect for the parent because the parent appears incapable of taking himself or herself seriously.
+It also can result in a lack of respect for the parent because the parent appears incapable of taking him- or herself seriously.

 by Alison Poulsen, PhD